 - Combine the butter, sugar, potato starch and sliced almonds in a small saucepan and set on medium heat.
 Stir until the butter has melted, then remove from the heat.

 - Take the chocolate tart out of the oven and gently spoon the almond topping all over.
 The chocolate filling will not have completely set yet, so be extra gentle.

 - Increase the oven temperature to 175°C (350°F) and bake the tart 15 more minutes, until the chocolate filling sets and the almond topping takes a golden tone.

 Like most gluten-free tarts, this chocolate almond pie is rather fragile when freshly baked.
 For easier portioning, I recommend to cool it completely and even chilli it in the fridge before serving.
 This will harden the chocolate filling, making for easier slicing and serving.

 If you have enjoyed this dessert made with an alternative to regular wheat flour, you may also enjoy one of the following gluten-free sweet recipes:

-- Raspberry chocolate balls made with rolled oats
+- Oatmeal chocolate balls made with rolled oats

 - Soft meringue cookies made with ground hazelnuts